Prior To Major Event

-Hydro Ottawa had a full complement of on-shift personnel, and a full on-call roster of field technicians and management personnel available.
+Hydro Ottawa had all of its employees on standby and on-site during the onset of the event.
+In addition, Hydro Ottawa had a full complement of on-shift personnel, a full on-call roster of field technicians and management personnel working overnight.

 3. If the distributor did have prior warning, did the distributor issue any media announcements to the public warning of possible outages resulting from the pending Major event?

 Yes, Hydro Ottawa published media announcements across social channels warning of possible outages resulting from the pending Major event.